irfanhakim-as/homelab-wiki/courses/network.md

 ### Disable Email Address Obfuscation

 > [!NOTE]
-> **(Optional)** This section of the guide is included in this course as a reference should you need it at some point, if you use [Cloudflare as your nameserver](../topics/dns.md#cloudflare-as-nameserver).
+> **(Optional)** This section of the guide is included in this course as a reference should you need it at some point.

 This details how to disable the Cloudflare Email Address Obfuscation security feature: